Metro Bus Limited English Proficiency (LEP) Plan

 - Google Translate is available on the website to translate schedules into languages other than English.

-- All bus schedules include the following message translated in Somali:
+- All bus schedules include the following message translated in Spanish and Somali:

 - Translation Services

-- Metro Bus utilizes translation services through Bridges and Language Line.
+- Metro Bus utilizes translation services through Bridge-World Language Center.
 Interpretive services are provided in all languages as needed.

 - When available, family members and other service providers may also be called upon to interpret.